top of page

 • Consider stress-reducing lifestyle changes, such as scheduling regular relaxation periods.
 Treat yourself to a full-body massage, acupuncture, or reflexology sessions.
 Go on, you deserve it!

-• Spend time in nature, even for only half an hour a day.
+• Spend time in nature, even if it's for half an hour a day.
 This is an incredibly effective way to reduce stress.

 • Keep your pelvis warm, and aim for eight hours of sleep each night.